 ENERGY is about the followers believing that the leader believes.
 Why should they do it otherwise?
 Trump’s followers believe that he believes!
 Energy is especially noticeable in the body language and in the voice.
 Donald Trump has some gestures that he often repeats.
 His arms are in the air with his wrists facing out and away from the torso, which is a sign of security.
 His voice is varied, everything from shouting to some sort of lower volume sarcastic reasoning.
 He rarely becomes monotonous and therefore not boring.
 His digital communication is almost always at the highest volume and has lots of high (negative) energy.

 EMPATHY is about a capacity to anticipate another person’s reaction, intellectually and emotionally.
-Donald Trump is actually a master of this.
+Donald Trump is actually a master of this – in one sense – and a complete loser in another.
 He has his fan-base wrapped around his little finger.
 They think he really understands their misfortunes, sufferings, fears and frustrations.
 Even though he behaves like the schoolyard’s worst bully against those who think differently, this only strengthens his followers’ view of him as an empathic person – for them!

 What he doesn’t possess is a non-judging compassion.
 I find it hard to believe that he can emotionally understand an unemployed American in the Midwest, but it doesn’t seem to be a problem for his target audience.
 They haven’t felt that established “broiler politicians” have cared for them for so many years anyway, and then he comes along and says “I see you and your sufferings.
 The other schmucks don’t, and I will fix your problems.”
 Of course, they want to vote for him.

-At the keyboard – Antoni Lacinai, lecturer and author with passion for human communication.
+At the keyboard – Antoni Lacinai, Keynote speaker and author with passion for human communication.
 Find more tips and thoughts at www.lacinai.com